Staraner/blooket-global-hack/README.md

 # blooket-global-hack
-A ton of Blooket global hacks that are updated DAILY
+A ton of Blooket global hacks that are updated DAILY (kinda)